 Land Use and Agriculture

-- This approach would be complimented by the creation of an Office of the Coordinator General in far northern Queensland.
+This approach would be complemented by the creation of an Office of the Coordinator General in Far North Queensland.
 The Office is required to coordinate more effective strategic regional land use planning and major development approvals, supported by increased State investment to process subsidiary tenure resolution efforts.

 A CSIRO and James Cook University (JCU) report into land tenure issues in northern Australia identified key actions required to ensure land tenure arrangements facilitate rather than hinder investment in the region.

 The report identified that the majority of land in northern Australia is crown-owned (75.4%), two-thirds of which is pastoral leasehold.
-Another 18.5% is Indigenous land and privately-owned land accounts for 6.1%.
-However, Indigenous land interests cover an estimated 94% of northern Australia and there are limited arrangements to support Traditional Owners in leading development opportunities within these various tenures.
+Another 18.5% is Indigenous land, and privately owned land accounts for 6.1%1.
+However, Indigenous land interests cover an estimated 94% of northern Australia and there are limited arrangements to support traditional owners in leading development opportunities within these various tenures.

-In the State of Queensland, an estimated 65% of land is leasehold, with term leases for grazing and agriculture the principal arrangement.
+In the state of Queensland, an estimated 65% of land is leasehold2, with term leases for grazing and agriculture the principal arrangement.
 High value agriculture is permitted by the Native Title Act (1993) on term leases subject to notices, which does not require an Indigenous Land Use Agreement (ILUA) or consent.

 In 1996 the Native Title Act confirmed existing freehold and perpetual leases extinguished native title, however it is the State’s view this can only be achieved if native title is extinguished either by agreement (ILUA) or order of the Court.

-Combined with land tenure uncertainty, to improve agricultural investment in Tropical North Queensland (TNQ) an opportunity exists to streamline development approvals.
+Combined with land tenure uncertainty, an opportunity exists to streamline development approvals to improve agricultural investment in Tropical North Queensland (TNQ).

 While land ownership in Australia is governed by common and statutory laws, in the context of northern Queensland a lack of strategic planning and land tenure complexities have frustrated new investment.

-In Tropical North Queensland, efforts to reduce barriers to agricultural investment could be pursued in four distinct ways:
+In Tropical North Queensland, efforts to reduce barriers to agricultural investment could be pursued in several different ways:

-- Streamlining development approvals and regulations at the Federal, State and local level through a single point-of-contact permanently based in the region;
+- Streamlining development approvals and regulations at the federal, state, and local level through a single point-of-contact permanently based in the

 - Making administrative and legislative improvements to land tenure legislation to reduce barriers to investment, taking into consideration the requirements of the Queensland Vegetation Management Act (1999); and